Skip to main content

 Lloyd Suite, Edgbaston Park Hotel

-Hear a variety of presentations from guests in different industries, take part in direct discussions with speakers, meet fellow researchers, and enjoy a hotel lunch.
+Hear a variety of presentations from guests in different industries, take part in direct discussions with speakers, meet fellow researchers, and enjoy lunch at this session for Postgraduate Researchers and Early Career Researchers in STEM fields.

 Researcher visibility essentials: ORCID and Pure